material-components/material-components-ios/contributing/releasing.md

 # Releasing

-These instructions describe how to cut a new release of the material-components-ios (MDC) repository.
+These instructions describe how to cut a new release.

 MDC follows the ["git flow"](http://nvie.com/posts/a-successful-git-branching-model/) style of development, where the default branch is called `develop`. `stable` (instead of the traditional